-To try to keep them as dry as possible, we set up each of the tents inside the cook/dining tent and then only had to find a place to plonk them down outside and put in a couple of pegs into the sodden ground to keep them in place.
+To try to keep them as dry as possible, we set up each of the sleeping tents inside the cook/dining tent.
+We then only had to find a place to plonk them down outside and put a couple of pegs into the sodden ground to keep them in place.

 Once Rebecca and I had set up our tent, I changed out of my wet clothes and went straight to the cook/dining tent to get the water boiling for hot drinks.
 This was another routine – every evening when we arrived at camp I was always hankering for a hot drink so I’d put the water on and get everything set up for “afternoon tea”.
-Tea, more filtered coffee, and even hot chocolate (for the first few days at least)!
+Tea, more filtered coffee, and even hot chocolate for the first few days (until we ran out).

 Eventually everyone would converge in the tent and that would blend into preparing the evening meal, which I also usually helped out with (I’m a master instant soup-cooker!).
 Again – any excuse to sit as close to the heat of the gas burners as possible!
 Plus I love to cook 🙂 And don’t like to wash-up (another of the tasks we helped with).